section-engineering-education/engineering-education/articles/support-vector-machines/index.md

 7.  `fit_status_`: It returns 1 if the data is correctly fitted and 0 if incorrectly fitted.

-8.  `classes_`: It returns the labels of the classes.
+8.  `classes_`: It returns the names of the classes present in the dataset.

 **Implementation Example**